mjhito/sbom-admission-policy-demo/README.md

 The [snyk container sbom](https://docs.snyk.io/snyk-cli/commands/container-sbom) feature generates an SBOM for a container image.

-Supported formats include CycloneDX v1.4 (JSON or XML), CycloneDX v1.5 (JSON or XML) and SPDX v2.3 (JSON).
+Currently the only supported format is SPDX v2.3 (JSON).

 An SBOM can be generated for operating system dependencies as well as [application dependencies within the image](https://docs.snyk.io/scan-with-snyk/snyk-container/use-snyk-container/detect-application-vulnerabilities-in-container-images)